 An exploration of the cultural history of France in the 1960s.
 This was a decade of radical political, social, and cultural change in France, as in the U.S. and elsewhere: it was a time of post-war prosperity and development but also a period of intense struggle and contestation.
 The emergence of youth culture and consumer culture was shadowed by social conflict at home and decolonial war abroad.
 Students will consider a variety of cultural representations that draw out these tensions, including novels, essays, films, songs, and print media.
 Topics will include: American-style consumerism and resistance to it; the changing roles of women; decolonization and the Algerian War; and the student and worker uprising of May 1968.
 Students will have the opportunity to delve deeper into a historical phenomenon of their choosing through independent research.

-An exploration of the relationship between race and nature in Francophone literatures and cultures.
-Students will discuss how literary and visual cultures from and about French-speaking sub-Saharan and Caribbean spaces have grappled with the Anthropocene, which has disproportionately affected racialized communities around the globe for more than 400 years.
-This course will be of particular interest to students interested in/working on questions of environmental justice, environmental sciences, and sustainability.
+An exploration of nature in Francophone literatures and cultures.
+Students will discuss how literary and visual cultures from and about French-speaking spaces have conceptualized nature in its relationship with human beings.
+This course will be of particular interest to students interested in/working on questions of environmental sciences.

 A relatively small country in southern Europe, Spain offers a surprisingly nuanced context in which to study questions of race and ethnicity.
 This course enters into critical dialogue with films, theater, social media, and other types of performance that represent the construction of race at different history moments in Spain.
 We will look at texts that shore up hegemonic discourses of Spanish whiteness as well as texts that intervene in this discussion and consider to what degree they do so effectively.
 By reading Spanish texts in this course asks students to consider how learning about the Spanish context invites them to reflect on their own subject positions.
 The culminating project for this course will be a public-facing video essay that articulate issues relating race and ethnicity in Spain for a U.S. audience.